husseinsd1/husseinsd1.github.io/_pages/about.md

 ---

 # About
-I am a MSc student at the [Department of Computing and Software](https://www.eng.mcmaster.ca/cas/) at McMaster University, where I am working with [Dr. Matt Giamou](https://mattgiamou.ca/) at the [ARCO Lab](https://arcolab.mcmaster.ca/).
+Starting Fall 2024, I will be a MSc student at the [Department of Computing and Software](https://www.eng.mcmaster.ca/cas/) at McMaster University, where I'll be working with [Dr. Matt Giamou](https://mattgiamou.ca/) at the [ARCO Lab](https://arcolab.mcmaster.ca/).
 I completed my BASc in the same department.

 You can find my CV [here](files/Hussein_Saad_CV.pdf).